irmen/cx16assem/README.md

   and it doesn't potentially overwrite the assembler itself or the symbol table in system ram.
   (this also means we can't simply use SAVE routine anymore)

-- optimize phase 1, it now does too many things that are actually only needed in phase 2

 ### Maybe some day: